sklus949/SPLC/README.md

 * crowd_sim/ folder contains the simulation environment.

 ### Social Preference Learning
-Below are the instructions for preference data collection, reward model training, and offline reinforcement learning, which should be executed inside the crowd_nav/ folder.
+Here are the instructions for social preference learning, including preference data collection, reward model training, and offline reinforcement learning, which should be executed inside the crowd_nav/ folder.
 1. Preference data collection
 ```
 python mechanism.py